 - Standardization.
 The container is a standard transport product that can be handled anywhere in the world (ISO standard) through specialized modes (ships, trucks, barges, and wagons), equipment, and terminals.
-Each container has a unique identification number and a size type code.
-A container is a unique transport unit that can be managed as such.
+Each container has a unique identification number and a size type code allowing to be a unique transport unit that can be managed as such.

 - Flexibility.
 Containers can be used to carry a wide variety of goods such as commodities (coal, wheat), manufactured goods, cars, and refrigerated (perishable) goods.
 There are adapted containers for dry cargo, liquids (oil and chemical products), and refrigerated cargo.
 Discarded containers can be recycled and reused for other purposes.

 - Costs.
 Container transportation offers lower transport costs due to the advantages of standardization.
 Moving the same amount of break-bulk freight in a container is about 20 times less expensive than conventional means.
 Containers enable economies of scale at modes and terminals that were not possible through standard break-bulk handling.
 The main cost advantages of containerization are derived from lower intermodal transport costs.